Eugene Von Bruenchenhein

 In parallel to his inexhaustible photographic creativity, he produced several conventional paintings.
 This branch of his artistic work was given a new boost when, profoundly affected by the development of the hydrogen bomb in 1954, Von Bruenchenhein began an experimental series of oil paintings, applying the paint with his hands or using brushes made of Marie’s hair.
 Von Bruenchenhein also began making sculptures using chicken and turkey bones.

-His clichés are prominently featured at the current Venice Biennale and recently an entire room was devoted to his work at the Hayward Gallery’s An Alternative Guide to the Universe in London.
+In 2013, his photographs were featured at the Venice Biennale, while an entire room was dedicated to him in the exhibition An Alternative Guide to The Universe at the Hayward Gallery in London.

 Preface : Adrian Dannatt